appellod/example-serverless-application/README.md

 **Token-Based Authentication with Redis**
 Any route can be protected by token-based authentication.
 Any request to a secured route must include a valid access token in the Authorization HTTP header.
-The token will then be matched to a user and made accessible within controllers via the *req.user* variable.
 Tokens expire after 30 days.
 Any invalid tokens will receive a 401 Unauthorized HTTP response.
-Redis is used to keep database calls to a minimum and increase response speeds.
+Redis is used to during token lookup to keep database calls to a minimum and increase response speeds.

 **API Documentation Generator**
 The API uses ApiDoc to generate API documentation based on in-line comments